joancasanelles/joancasanelles.github.io/_publications/2025-01-01-urban-bumblebee-diet.md

 title: "Data on the diet and nutrition of urban and rural bumblebees"
 collection: publications
 permalink: /publication/2025-bumblebee-diet
-excerpt: 'This paper provides comprehensive data on bumblebee nutrition in urban and rural contexts.'
 date: 2025-01-01
 venue: 'Scientific Data'
 paperurl: 'https://doi.org/10.1038/s41597-025-XXXXX-X'